Frequently Asked Questions

 An open heart and a curiosity about who Jesus is, what He can do in your life and how we can walk in love and service together is all that’s needed.

-The collective follows a September through June rhythm to support consistency, relationships and a strong sense of community.
-At this time, we do not offer drop-in participation.
+The collective follows a September through June rhythm, allowing children and families to build meaningful relationships, establish consistency, and grow within a strong Christ-centered community.
+To preserve the integrity of the cohorts, we do not offer drop-in participation.

 From time to time, families may be invited to contribute toward optional experiences such as: